jeffrafter/Tangerine/README.markdown

         cp -R _attachments/ ../../tangerine-pouch/www/

+- It is preferred to use model.get("property") instead of using model.attributes, but something you have to use model.attributes.
+But try to follow [this advice](http://stackoverflow.com/a/15549077)

 ##### 11. Tangerine admin tips

 - Configuration - once it is set, reads only from the database.